History, tourist information, and nearby accommodation

 Sir John's widow, Lady Margaret, carried out her husband's plans.
 In 1699 she commissioned Sir William Bruce to design a house for her son Charles, to mark his marriage.
 Charles was named the 1st Earl in 1703.

-VisitingHopetoun House is very well signposted off the A904, but the only access is actually through the streets of Queensferry to the shore, then west along the bank of the Forth off Society Road.
-Its a rather convoluted way of reaching the house, and more than once we scratched our heads, wondering if we were on the right route.
-There is a large parking area near the housse, and you can buy tickets for the house or simply wander through the grounds.
-I do recomment leaving time to walk the grounds; there are excellent gardens near the house and a shhore walk further afield that gives ezcellent views over the Forth.
-The site of Abercorn Castle isn't terribly well signp[osted, but you can pick up a map of the grounds that makes ife a bit easier.
+here is a large parking area near the house, and you can buy tickets for the house or simply wander through the grounds.
+I do recommend leaving time to walk the grounds; there are excellent gardens near the house and a shore walk further afield that gives excellent views over the Forth.
+The site of Abercorn Castle isn't terribly well signposted, but you can pick up a map of the grounds that makes life a bit easier.

 About Hopetoun House

 Address: South Queensferry, Edinburgh, Lothian, Scotland, EH30 9SL

 Location: For Sat Nav, use EH30 9RW.
 Entrance is via the town of Queensferry.

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest